-Herbal pillows and sachets (sometimes called potpourri) have a variety of beneficial uses.
-They can be used for aromatheraphy, in a bath or footbath, or to add some fresh scents to your home.
+Herbal pillows and botanical sachets (sometimes called potpourri) have a variety of beneficial uses.
+They can be used for aromatherapy, in a herbal bath or footbath, or to add some fresh scents to your home.
 Many people use them in dresser drawers to keep their clothes smelling fresh.

-How to Make Your Own Herbal Pillow or Sachet
+How to Make Your Own Herbal Pillow or Botanical Sachet

 Making your own herbal pillow or sachet is easy!
 Just follow these three simple steps.
 Sachets make great gifts, too!

-Step 1: Gather your ingredients into a bowl.
+Step 1: Gather your herbal ingredients into a bowl.

-Typically, you use equal parts of each ingredient.
-You may also want to add some essential oil at this point.
-You will want to chop the herbs into smaller pieces in order to be able to mix them.
+Typically, you use equal parts of each herbal ingredient.
+You may also want to add some herbal essential oil at this point.
+You will want to chop the natural herbs into smaller pieces in order to be able to mix them.

-You can mix the herbs with your hands or with spoons.
+You can mix the herbs with your hands or with a spoon.

-Step 3: Put the mix in a bag.
+Step 3: Put the herbal mix in a bag.